violacampos/multicalibration/README.md

     --save-table \
 ```

-For an overview of available parameters use `python src/compare_methods.py --help`.
+For an overview of available parameters see `python src/compare_methods.py --help`.

 Results (ECE, BSS, accuracy, .. for each method, reliability diagrams and group calibration plots) will be saved in `results/`.